-For the purposes of this post, I’m defining collaborative storytelling as a process where one person begins telling a story, and then various others continue and complete it.
+For the purposes of post, I’m defining collaborative storytelling as a process where one person begins telling a story, and then various others continue and complete it.

 Here are my choices for The Best Sites For Collaborative Storytelling:

 Folding Story is a new site, which does not have private groups now.
 They, too, say that they will be implementing feature in the future.

 (For another great way use collaborative storytelling, see A Good & Simple Collaborative Storytelling Lesson)

 I just learned about another neat low-tech way from Marisa Constantinides.
 Here’s the tweet she :

 Collaborative story writing (or other genre) where Students begin writing and every 2 mins paper changes hands until you get back your own